 To ensure I cater for the diversity within a classroom, I plan and program individual student learning goals to allow for differentiation.
 I work with students to set their own learning goals as well.
 I believe students should be aware of their personal achievements at school and also have input to what they want to learn about.
 I am keen to use structured and purposeful inquiry methods to teach students how to be life long learners to make relevant connections with our world.

 I believe it is important to know where students are beginning in their learning journey in order to assist them with where they need to go.
-Therefore, frequent assessment and testing is critical in a child’s development.
-It is vital to keep this data to measure student successes and to build upon those successes.
+Therefore, frequent assessments are critical in a child’s development.
+It is vital to make observations, gather data regularly and keep this data to measure student successes and to build upon those successes.
 My assessments enhance accurate reporting to parents and fulfil my teaching duties and accountability.

 I am continuously working towards developing my knowledge and understanding of the International Baccalaureate program in order to assist me with my teaching strategies.
-I am revisiting the PYP as for the last three years I have worked in the MYP.
-I have been encouraged to observe and take in as much as possible, whilst making sure that I am meeting the National Curriculum standards.
+I continue to deepen my understanding of the PYP and have the opportunity to work alongside other experienced educators who teach this curriculum.
+I will continue to observe and take in as much as possible, whilst making sure that I am meeting the National Curriculum standards.